sullyj3/nix-config/README.md

 ## Why do I need to tweak XDG_DATA_DIRS

 This is necessary to get desktop entries (used for icons/entries in application launchers) for installed graphical applications.
 See [this comment](https://github.com/nix-community/home-manager/issues/1439#issuecomment-673770925).
 Hopefully that issue is closed the next time I read this and I can remove this step.

+## TODO

+I don't have access to fancy fonts on WSL.
+I should make provisions for that, eg starship wants to use foncy symbols.